-Legal basis
+• Legal basis

-The agreement requires approval of both contracting parties in accordance with their respective procedures.
-On the part of the Union, this requires Council decisions on the signing and conclusion of the agreement.
+The Agreement between the European Union and the Federative Republic of Brazil amending the Agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports (hereinafter: 'the Agreement') requires approval of both contracting parties in accordance with their respective procedures.
+On the part of the Union, this requires Council decisions on the signing and conclusion of the Agreement.

-This proposal is submitted to the Council in order to authorise the signing of the Agreement to amend the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver.
+This proposal is submitted to the Council in order to authorise the signing of the Agreement.

-The agreement ensures legal coherence as well as harmonisation among Member States, by adhering to the new definition of short-stay as is provided by the SBC amendment, which provides a clear-cut interpretation of 'short-stay'.
+The Agreement ensures legal coherence as well as harmonisation among Member States, by adhering to the new definition of short-stay as is provided by the SBC amendment, which provides a clear-cut interpretation of 'short-stay'.